Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M03L08_Building_Charts.md

 7. Select the **General** tab of the form.

 8. Go to the **Field Explorer** and double click on the **Knowledge Assessment** field.
-The Knowledge Assessment will be added to the form.
+The Knowledge Assessment field will be added to the form.

 9. From the **Field Explorer**, double click on the **Total Points** field.